ioerror/vula/www-vula/content/notes.md

 it does not currently resist active attacks using a quantum computer but rather is designed to resist an attacker that retains surveiled ciphertext in anticipation of having access to quantum computer at a later date.
-The vula protocol uses [CSIDH](https://csidh.isogeny.org/) to achieve non-interactive post-quantum key agreement in much the same way that Curve25519 is used for contemporary security protections in the vula protocol.
-CSIDH is implemented in pure Python on the Montgomery curve by the [sibc library](https://github.com/JJChiDguez/sibc/).
-It is implemented with p512 using the hvelu formula in a dummy-free style, and it uses 10 as the exponent.
+The vula protocol uses [CTIDH](https://ctidh.isogeny.org/software.html) as implemented by [highctidh](https://codeberg.org/vula/highctidh) to achieve non-interactive post-quantum key agreement in much the same way that Curve25519 is used for contemporary security protections in the vula protocol.
+Early versions of vula used CSIDH as implemented in pure Python on the Montgomery curve by the [sibc library](https://github.com/JJChiDguez/sibc/).
+It was implemented with p512 using the hvelu formula in a dummy-free style, and it uses 10 as the exponent.
+CSIDH is now replaced by CTIDH and is now implemented with a Python library [highctidh](https://codeberg.org/vula/highctidh/) backed by a formally verified C implementation.
+CTIDH as used by vula has a 512-bit field size.

-Vula's post-quantum protection is not currently forward secret; that is to say, an attacker who records ciphertext and later has a quantum computer *and* somehow obtains a user's CSIDH secret key will be able to decrypt the traffic.
+Vula's post-quantum protection is not currently forward secret; that is to say, an attacker who records ciphertext and later has a quantum computer *and* somehow obtains a user's CTIDH secret key will be able to decrypt the traffic.
-Rotating the CSIDH key is possible, but this does not (yet) happen automatically.
+Rotating the CTIDH key is possible, but this does not (yet) happen automatically.

 CSIDH is a very new cryptographic primitive, having only been first published in 2018 and currently being studied by many people in the academic cryptography community.
+CTIDH is even newer.
 While we do not know of any feasible attacks against it today, it would be inappropriate to rely solely on such a new primitive.
-In the event that CSIDH were to be broken, the effect on vula would be a loss of post-quantum protection; security against attackers without quantum computers is not dependent on CSIDH in any way.
+In the event that CTIDH were to be broken, the effect on vula would be a loss of post-quantum protection; security against attackers without quantum computers is not dependent on CTIDH in any way.

 ## Default route encryption